telerik/reporting-docs/knowledge-base/the-type-initializer-for-lock-threw-an-exception.md

 ---
-title: "The type initializer for 'Lock' threw an exception" error in HTML5 viewer in ASP.NET Core application
+title: The type initializer for 'Lock' threw an exception error in HTML5 viewer in ASP.NET Core application
 description:
 type: troubleshooting
-page_title: "The type initializer for 'Lock' threw an exception" error in HTML5 viewer in ASP.NET Core application
+page_title: The type initializer for 'Lock' threw an exception error in HTML5 viewer in ASP.NET Core application
 slug:
 position:
 tags: